Latentsage/latentsage/interception.md

 If you can keep up that is.
 Do you think you can do that?

-If so, I'll meet you somewhere more intimately.
+If so, I'll meet you somewhere more intimate.

 Villainously,
 -- V